aetherscry/ethics_fall2025_jackson/_casestudy/case-study_games.md

 The movement launched to rally opposition to the game industry’s recurring practice of shutting down their game servers for their consumers.
 The movement has called for consumers to sign petitions to consumer rights protection regulators across the globe for change.
 The basis of these arguments is that–despite what game publishes may call them–video games are “goods,” not “services.”
 They should not become inoperable after being purchased.
 Scott advocates for game publishers to have contingency plans after games end service.

 There are methods of defense these publishers may take in response.
-For example, Steam’s (a digital distribution service) [Subscriber Agreement](https://store.steampowered.com/subscriber_agreement) specifically uses the language that the games sold are **licenses**: something with the capacity to be revoked.
+For example, Steam’s (a digital distribution service) Subscriber Agreement[^6] specifically uses the language that the games users purchase are **licenses**: something with the capacity to be revoked.

 Regardless of legal outcomes in each country the movement is being discussed in, there are many questions and arguments that have been raised throughout this case.